Zeusomos/bonds/Rainfall/bonus3/walkthrough.md

 # Exploitation

 Here we have work with an argument and opportunity to use shell from the binary if a comparison is right.
-If we look on the binary and how buffer is filled in, we see that to some part of the buffer that shou
+If we look on the binary and how buffer is filled in, we see that to some part of the buffer that should be result of `atoi` of the first argument we need to put '\0'.
+And after we will compare the beginning of the b